 - Testing for West Nile virus antibodies

-- Addition of enzymes (for DNA synthesis); : heat-stable DNA polymerase (Taq DNA polymerase)
+- Enzymes (for DNA synthesis): heat-stable DNA polymerase (Taq DNA polymerase)

 - Deoxyribonucleotides (dNTPs)

-- Primers bind to 3' ends of the DNA sequence to be amplified
+- Primers bind the 3′ ends of the DNA sequence that needs to be amplified.

 - Sequencing of mutations